-Purchasing Shares: The Fund's shares are offered at its NAV.
-The CUSIP number and ticker for the Fund are 21724W886 and CSMDX.
+Purchasing Shares: The CUSIP number and ticker for Class A shares of the Fund are 21724W878 and CSDGX.
+The CUSIP number and ticker for Class I shares of the Fund are 21724W886 and CSMDX.
 You may purchase shares of the Fund by sending a completed application form to the following address:

 Address for Regular Mail: Address for Overnight/Express Mail: Copeland SMID Cap Dividend Growth Fund Copeland SMID Cap Dividend Growth Fund c/o Gemini Fund Services, LLC c/o Gemini Fund Services, LLC P.O.
-Box 541150 17605 Wright Street, Suite 2 Omaha, NE 68154 Omaha, NE 68130
+Box 541150 4221 North 203 rd Street, Suite 100 Omaha, NE 68154 Elkhorn, NE 68022